-After an auto accident, it is best to seek medical attention for everyone who was in the car.
+After a car accident, it is best to seek medical attention for everyone who was in the car.
 Even if a child is not complaining of pain or other symptoms, it is still prudent to have a doctor conduct a physical examination.
 But, since the effects of traumatic injuries can often develop in the days following an accident, it is important to continue to monitor your children’s symptoms and behavior after going to the doctor as well.

 Key Facts about Concussions in Young Children

 In this regard, one of the biggest risks is the risk of a concussion.
 Even “minor” concussions can have long-term effects for young children, and children are often not able to fully communicate the effects of these types of injuries.
 If your child was recently involved in an auto accident and you have concerns about a potential concussion, here are some key facts for you to know:

 1. Concussion Symptoms

 Generally speaking, the symptoms of a concussion are similar for children and adults.
 If your child is complaining of or exhibiting signs of the following, you should see your child’s doctor promptly: